deamorim2/sdbs/EN-US/geometries.rst

   --------------------------------------------
    010100000000000000000000000000000000000000

 One thing to note about using casting to create geometries: unless you specify the SRID_, you will get a geometry with an unknown SRID_.
-You can specify the SRID_ using the "extended" well-known text form, which includes an SRID_ block at the front:
+You can specify the SRID_ using the "Extended" Well-Known Text (EWKT_) form, which includes an SRID_ block at the front:

 .. code-block:: sql